Sleepy Floyd: Post career

 After retiring from the NBA, Floyd ran a restaurant for three years, and he started a financial management company.
 In 2004–2005, he coached junior varsity boys' basketball at Gaston Day School, located in Gastonia, North Carolina, his hometown.

 Floyd accompanied a group of basketball players to North Korea in January 2014 for an exhibition game honoring that nation's leader Kim Jong Un as "basketball diplomacy".
 Less than a half day after his arrival, Floyd regretted the trip, feeling "misled".

+The 2024 film Freaky Tales features a plot point involving a fictionalized version of Floyd played by Jay Ellis.